 The Eagles' first reunion tour was a major shock to music fans who never thought they would play together again.
 But their next step was more in line with what every other band has done in such a situation.
 On Nov.
 8, 1994, they released Hell Freezes Over.

 The initial end of the band came with an epic meltdown at a show in Long Beach, Calif. – often referred to as the "Long Night at Wrong Beach" – on July 31, 1980, when Don Felder and Glenn Frey almost came to physical blows.
 Frey took issue with Felder's reply to Sen. Alan Cranston with, “You’re welcome …I guess,” after he was thanked for agreeing to perform a show in his honor.

 Though they kept it quiet for many months afterward, the Eagles were done.
-Don Henley was categorical, citing the old adage that the band would get back together when hell freezes over.
-Speaking to People Magazine in 1982, Frey remarked, “I just rule out the possibility of putting the Eagles back together for a Lost Youth and Greed tour."
+Don Henley was categorical, citing the old adage that the band would get back together "when hell freezes over."
+Speaking to People in 1982, Frey remarked, “I just rule out the possibility of putting the Eagles back together for a Lost Youth and Greed tour."

-Timed perfectly to coincide with the holiday season, the project ended up being a huge success, topping the charts for two weeks.
-Ultimately the album sold more than nine million copies, and the video, which had live versions of the new songs, selling an extra 800,000.
-‘Get Over It,’ ‘Love Will Keep Us Alive’ and ‘Learn to Be Still’ received considerable airplay at Top 40, Mainstream Rock and Adult Contemporary radio, and ‘The Girl from Yesterday’ reached the Country charts.
+Timed perfectly to coincide with the holiday season, the project ended up being a huge success, topping the chart for two weeks.
+Ultimately, the album sold more than nine million copies, and the video, which had live versions of the new songs, racked up an extra 800,000.
+"Get Over It," "Love Will Keep Us Alive" and "Learn to Be Still" received considerable airplay at Top 40, Mainstream Rock and Adult Contemporary radio, and "The Girl From Yesterday" reached the country charts.

 The tour, which began a month after the special was recorded, ended up becoming one of the most notable and financially successful in the history of rock music.
-Over three years from 1994 to 1996 the band played 160 shows across the world setting box office records at nearly every stop along the way.
+Over three years, from 1994-96, the band played 160 shows across the world, setting box office records at nearly every stop along the way.